Protecting Garden and Landscape Plants During Cold Weather

 Here are some tips for helping your cold sensitive landscape plants and cool season vegetables survive winter cold snaps:

 - If soils are dry, water the garden or landscape well at least a day before extreme cold sets in.
 Moist soil holds heat longer and is more insulating than dry soil.
 Due to recent rains, soil moisture levels should be good during this cold blast.
 Do not over water in winter – wet soils increase root and crown rot diseases.

-- Cover cold sensitive plants when night time lows are expected to dip below 20 degrees F. Cover vegetable crops when temperatures are predicted to fall below the mid 20s.
+Cover cold sensitive plants when night time lows are expected to dip below 20 degrees F. Cover vegetable crops when temperatures are predicted to fall below the mid 20s.
+For this upcoming cold snap, I would wrap plants like sago palm in a blanket and cover vegetables with floating row cover Monday evening and not worry about uncovering them until Wednesday or Thursday morning.
 Plants will be fine covered for a couple of days through extreme cold weather.

 - If you do not have any floating row cover or frost protection fabric, cover plants with old blankets or other insulating materials.
 Double layers provide more protection than single layers.
 Make sure covers extend down to the ground and are securely held down by bricks or staples.
 Most of the protection provided by covers is from the soil warmth they trap in, which would otherwise radiate out into the night.

 - Lay row cover fabrics, blankets, or double layers of plastic directly over crops or build a low frame or hoops out of PVC or other materials to create a mini greenhouse over crops.
 Uncover crops as soon as milder temperature return.

 - Smaller plants can be covered with a thick layer of dry leaves or pine straw.
 For larger shrubs such as figs, you can build a wire cage around individual plants or beds to help hold leaves in place and cover with an old sheet.
 Cover plants completely so no green is exposed for best protection.